 India, on its quest to become a global superpower, has made significant strides towards developing its engineering sector.
-The Government has appointed Engineering Export Promotion Council (EEPC) as the apex body in charge of promotion of engineering goods, products, and services from India.
+The Government has appointed Engineering Export Promotion Council (EEPC) as the apex body in charge of the promotion of engineering goods, products, and services from India.
 India exports transport equipment, capital goods, other machinery/equipment, and light engineering products such as castings, forgings, and fasteners to various countries of the world.
 The Indian semiconductor industry offers a high growth potential area because industries which source semiconductors as inputs are witnessing high demand.

 India’s Capital Goods manufacturing industry serves as a strong base for its engagement across sectors such as Engineering, Construction, Infrastructure and Consumer goods, amongst others.
 It accounts for 27% of the total factories in the industrial sector and represents 63% of the overall foreign collaborations.
 Capital Goods sector contributes to 12% of India’s manufacturing output and 1.8% to GDP.
-Market valuation of the capital goods industry was US$ 43.2 billion in FY22.
+The market valuation of the capital goods industry was US$ 43.2 billion in FY22.

 The Government’s ‘Vision Plan 2030’ proposed an action plan to become a manufacturing and export hub for construction equipment and propel the development of world-class infrastructure in the country.

-The Ministry of Heavy Industries (MHI) launched two Production Linked Incentive (PLI) Schemes, namely PLI Scheme for Automobile and Auto Component Industry, and PLI Scheme for National Programme on Advanced Chemistry Cell (ACC) Battery Storage.
+The Ministry of Heavy Industries (MHI) launched 2 Production Linked Incentive (PLI) Schemes, namely PLI Scheme for Automobile and Auto Component Industry, and PLI Scheme for National Programme on Advanced Chemistry Cell (ACC) Battery Storage.
 The PLI Scheme for the automobile and auto components industry has been launched with a total budgetary outlay of Rs.
-25,938 crore (US$ 3.17 billion) for a period of five years (FY23 to FY27).
+25,938 crore (US$ 3.17 billion) for a period of 5 years (FY23 to FY27).

-The Indian machine tool market size reached US$ 1.4 billion in 2022.The market is expected to reach US$ 2.5 billion by 2028, exhibiting a growth rate (CAGR) of 9.4% during 2023-28.
+The Indian machine tool market size reached US$ 1.5 billion in 2023 and is expected to reach US$ 3.2 billion by 2032, Exhibiting A Growth Rate (CAGR) of 8.2% during 2024-32.
 The manufacturers of machine tools are mostly SMEs, few of them are mid-sized manufacturers which have an annual turnover varying between Rs.
-300-500 crore.
+300-500 crore (US$ 36-60 million).
 The types of machine tools currently manufactured are general/special purpose machines, standard Computer Numerical Control (CNC) machines, gear cutting, grinding, medium size machines, electrical discharge machining (EDM), presses, press brakes, pipe bending, rolling, bending machines, etc.

 Major textile machineries include weaving machines, spinning machines, winding machines, processing machines, synthetic fibre machines, etc. The Indian textile machinery industry was expected to touch US$ 6 billion mark by 2022.

 India material handling equipment market share is anticipated to grow significantly from 2017-2024 due to an attractive economic landscape, and significant demand for goods movement.
-Material handling equipment have four categories: storage and handling equipment, engineered systems, industrial trucks and bulk material handling.
-The Indian material handling equipment sector has grown at a CAGR of 10% between 2016-2020.

 There are 750–800 domestic Medical Devices manufacturers in India, with an average investment of US$ 2.3–2.7 million and an average turnover of US$ 6.2-6.9 million.
 India is the 4th largest market for medical devices in Asia, among the top 20 markets for medical devices worldwide.
 India’s expected export of medical devices will reach ~ US$ 10 billion by 2025.